 If that sounds like a little too much work, laminate floorings make a great alternative, but be sure to choose one with a light, driftwood-style tone.
 Your panels don’t have to be on the floor - adding shiplap boards to your walls or ceiling can also create that perfect coastal feel.

-3) Stick With A Neutral Palette
+3) Stick with a Neutral Palette

 A bright, refreshing neutral should always be your dominant colour.
 In most cases, this will be white, but you can also opt for a light teapot grey or brighter shade with sandy undertones.

-This choice will maintain that breezy, beachy feel in your interior design and make it easier to incorporate furniture and accent pieces later on.
+This choice will maintain that breezy, beachy feel in your Interior Design and make it easier to incorporate furniture and accent pieces later on.
 Bold and vivid colours can detract from your carefully curated look, so it's best to stick with these softer, more neutral tones.

-4) Add In Rattan And Wood Furniture
+4) Add in Rattan and Wood Furniture

 Furniture in a coastal design always embodies elegant simplicity.
 Wooden seating and accent pieces are classic choices for this style, with Shaker furniture being particularly versatile and fitting in perfectly.